 At the October 23, 2018 Board of Supervisors meeting, the Board amended the County Ordinance Code to authorize on-leash dog recreation on County park trails deemed appropriate by the San Mateo County Parks Department ("Department").
-At the same meeting, the Board directed the Department: (1) to develop a recommendation for expanded on-leash dog access opportunities in County parks; and (2) to develop a recommendation for an off-leash dog recreation pilot program.
+At the same meeting, the Board directed the Department to: (1) develop a recommendation for expanded on-leash dog access opportunities in County parks, and (2) develop a recommendation for an off-leash dog recreation pilot program.
 To assist in this process, the Department created the San Mateo County Parks Dog Work Group ("Work Group"), which was comprised of two Parks Commissioners, three park rangers, members of the Midcoast Community Council and Pescadero Municipal Advisory Council, and representatives from the dog owner, conservationist, equestrian, and mountain bike communities.

 After holding monthly public meetings for one year and receiving public feedback, the Work Group developed a recommendation for an off-leash dog recreation pilot program.
-The Work Group's recommendation is detailed in Attachment 1.
-Using the Work Group's recommendation as a guide, the Department prepared its own recommendation for an off-leash dog recreation pilot program (included as Attachment 2 and described in detail below).
-Both recommendations were presented to the San Mateo County Parks Commission at its February 6, 2020 meeting, and the Parks Commission voted to advance both the Department's recommendation and Work Group's recommendation to the Board of Supervisors for consideration.
+With the Work Group's recommendation as a guide, the Department prepared its recommendation for an off-leash dog recreation pilot program (included as Attachment 1 and described in detail below).

-Before either recommendation could be presented to the Board for consideration, a California Environmental Quality Act ("CEQA") analysis was required.
+Before the recommendations could be presented to the Board for consideration, a California Environmental Quality Act ("CEQA") analysis was required.
 In accordance with CEQA, the Department prepared an Initial Study ("IS").
 The IS determined that due to the potential for environmental impacts to occur, a Mitigated Negative Declaration ("MND") needed to be prepared prior to launching a pilot program.
-The Department worked with its consultant to prepare the IS/MND (Attachment 3), which was released for a 30-day public review/comment period from July 15, 2021 to August 13, 2021.
+The Department worked with its consultant to prepare the IS/MND (Attachment 2), which was released for a 30-day public review/comment period from July 15, 2021 to August 13, 2021.